dscho/pagefind-xkcd-demo/content/comics/2013-10-28-headlines.md

   1916: 'PHYSICIST DAD' TURNS HIS ATTENTION TO GRAVITY, AND YOU WON'T BELIEVE WHAT HE FINDS.
 [PICS] [NSFW]
 img: https://imgs.xkcd.com/comics/headlines.png
 ---
+[Caption above the frame:]

+**20th Century Headlines**

-20th Century headlines rewritten to get more clicks
+Rewritten to get more clicks

-1905 - How A Shocking New Theory, Discovered By A Dad, Proves Scientists Are Wrong About *Everything!
+[The years are always written at the center.
+The text has a line pointing to the relevant year.
+The first text is written to the left of the year.
+Then the texts below are alternately written to the right and to the left, finishing at the right in 1990.]

+1905 - How a shocking new theory, discovered by a dad, proves scientists are wrong about *everything!*

-1912 - 6 Titanic Survivors Who Should've Died
+1912 - 6 *Titanic* survivors who should have died

-1920 - 17 Things That Will Be Outlawed Now That Women Can Vote
+1920 - 17 things that will be outlawed now that women can vote

-1928 - This One Weird Mold Kills All Germs
+1928 - This one weird mold kills all germs

-1929 - Most Embarrassing Reactions to the Stock Market Crash [GIFs]
+1929 - Most embarrassing reactions to the stock market crash [GIFs]

-1945 - Thes 9 Nazi Atrocities Will Make You Lose Faith In Humanity
+1945 - These 9 Nazi atrocities will make you lose faith in humanity

-1948 - 5 Insane Plans For Feeding West Berlin You Wan't Believe Are Real
+1948 - 5 insane plans for feeding West Berlin you won't believe are real

-1955 - Avoid Polio With This One Weird Trick
+1955 - Avoid polio with this one weird trick

-1957 - 12 Nip Slips Potentially Visible To Sputnik
+1957 - 12 nip slips potentially visible to Sputnik

-1968 - This Year's Assasinations Ranked From Most To Least Tragic

-1969 - This is The Most Important Photo Of An Astronaut You'll See All Day

-1986 - This Video of a Terminally Ill Child Watching The Challenger Launch Will Break Your Heart
+1968 - This year's assassinations ranked from most to least tragic

+1969 - This is the most important photo of an astronaut you'll see all day

+1986 - This video of a terminally ill child watching the *Challenger* launch will break your heart

-1989 - You Won't Believe What These People Did to the Berlin Wall [Video]
+1989 - You won't *believe* what these people did to the Berlin Wall!
+[Video]

-Jan 1, 1990 - 500 Signs You're a 90s Kid
+Jan 1, 1990 - 500 signs you're a 90s kid